apache/hawq-docs/admin/ambari-admin.md

 ### When to Perform
 * Execute this procedure during a scheduled maintenance period, because it requires a restart of the HAWQ service.
 * Adding a HAWQ standby master is recommended as a best practice for all new clusters to provide high availability.
-* Add a new standby master after you activate an existing standby master.
+* Add a new standby master soon after you activate an existing standby master to ensure that the cluster has a backup master service.

 ### Procedure

-1. Select an existing host in the HAWQ cluster to run the HAWQ standby master.
+1. Select an existing host in the cluster to run the HAWQ standby master.
 You cannot run the standby master on the same host that runs the HAWQ master.
+Also, do not run a standby master on the node where you deployed the Ambari server; if the Ambari postgres instance is running on the same port as the HAWQ master posgres instance, initialization fails and will leave the cluster in an inconsistent state.
 1. Login to the HAWQ host that you chose to run the standby master and determine if there is an existing HAWQ master directory (for example, /data/hawq/master) on the machine.
 If the directory exists, rename the directory.
 For example:
      ```
      $ mv /data/hawq/master /data/hawq/master-old